timroes/www.timroes.de/content/posts/groovy-tutorial/groovy-basics.md

 Groovy is an object-oriented programming language which could be described as Java paired with a dynamic scripting language like JavaScript or Python.
 You can use Groovy in two different "modes": You can **compile Groovy** to JVM Bytecode like Java.
-That way you jsut need to package it with the groovy library and it can run in the JVM like Java can.
+That way you just need to package it with the groovy library and it can run in the JVM like Java can.
 You can use your build system (e.g. the [Groovy Gradle plugin](https://docs.gradle.org/current/userguide/groovy_plugin.html)) to use and build Groovy in your regular projects.
 Besides using it in a compiled way,